Privacy and AI Policies

 11. Contact

-Woodhead Law Firm P.O.
+Woodhead’s Law Practice P.O.
 Box 25 Skyland, NC 28776

 12. Changes to This Policy

-The Firm may update this Privacy Policy from time to time.
+The Practice may update this Privacy Policy from time to time.
 The "Last Updated" date at the top of this page is kept current.
 Continued use of the website following any update constitutes acceptance of any revised Policy.

 AI generated image of a desk with a computer